mariusstoica21/AI_Lab/README.md

       - After unzipping, copy the content from 'search' folder directly into Pacman_Framework folder, and remove the search.zip file and search folder
    - Run file 'pacman.py' by right-clicking the file, and selecting 'Run pacman.py'
    - **If the following error occurs 'ModuleNotFoundError: No module named tkinter':**
-     - Open the Terminal from the PyCharm IDE and run the following command 'sudo apt install python3.9-tk'
+     - Open the Terminal from the PyCharm IDE
+     - Run the following command:
+       - sudo apt install python3.9-tk
    - Run again the file 'pacman.py' by right-clicking the file, and selecting 'Run pacman.py'
    - Enjoy the game!